Picture – Community of Purpose

 Every ward and department has their own separate fund within the Stars Appeal, so we will be choosing a specific one to support that is close to the team’s heart.

-Stew, our General Manager, and the team have been doing a great amount of work in their local area for a variety of causes.
+The team have been doing a great amount of work in their local area for a variety of causes.

 Stew has been holding regular cookery classes for his local school (St Barnabus) where his two kids attend.
 The school stopped running cookery as part of their curriculum last year due to budget cuts, so Stew and Harley (our Kitchen Manager) took it upon themselves to run sessions for the kids across a few age groups.
 They did this in their own time to really help make an impact for the kids.